 It is important to use the "About" page to tell your story.
 Many shop owners leave this space empty or just add a sentence or two.
 People love to know who it is they are buying from and why those people are making their products.
 It adds a personal touch, and your customers will feel connected to you!

 It is important to be authentic, even if you are a little weird.
 People will just love you and your shop all the more!
 Many times customers will purchase a product even if it is more expensive then elswhere if they like the maker's story.

 08 of 08

-Beginning craft entrepeneurs often have problems pricing their items.
+Beginning craft entrepreneurs often have problems pricing their items.
 Giving away your items by underpricing doesn't help anyone.
-If your work is of hight quality and well made customers will gladly pay the higher price.
+If your work is of high quality and well made, customers will gladly pay the higher price.
 Make sure to add your supply costs, photography time, packaging, shipping and work time into your final price.